 Weeks had passed since the induction speech.
-It seemed like the recruit number was dwindling every day.
+It seemed like the recruiting number was dwindling every day.
 Some cadets couldn’t handle the intensive and often brutal training sessions we were subjected to.
-Others just disappeared never to be heard from again.
+Others just disappeared, never to be heard from again.
 No one asked questions.

-We had just finished a training session and a group of us were exiting the training facility.
+We had just finished a training session and exited the training facility.
 I was preoccupied with my injuries and feeling a little fragile.